dmsalsman-kw/throwaway/README.md

-# Grindyzer
+# Grindyzer Installation

-## Installation

 Perform the following steps starting from the directory containing the compressed application.
+Commands for installing packages assumes a debian based distribution.
+Adjust accordingly if necessary.

 ## Install docker on the host.
 - `apt update`